Policy on the Use of Computing Resources

-Violation of this policy may result in immediate suspension of computing privileges, with referral to appropriate College or criminal authorities for consideration of penalties which may include dismissal or other discipline.
-This document is intended to work in conjunction with existing policies within the Augsburg College Student Guide, the Student Handbook, the Augsburg College Faculty Handbook, the Augsburg College Employee Handbook, and the departmental technical policies and standards as administered by Information Technology.
+Violation of this policy may result in immediate suspension of computing privileges, with referral to appropriate University or criminal authorities for consideration of penalties which may include dismissal or other discipline.
+This document is intended to work in conjunction with existing policies within the Augsburg Student Guide, the Student Handbook, the Augsburg Faculty Handbook, the Augsburg Employee Handbook, and the departmental technical policies and standards as administered by Information Technology.

 Computing Resources Usage Guidelines

 Although most people use computing resources in a legal, ethical and responsible manner, it is possible that willful or even accidental misuse can seriously disrupt the work of others.
 These guidelines are provided to increase your awareness of the issues involved.

 - University Use

 Augsburg computing resources are for use only by those persons with valid accounts or with the permission of the University to use computing resources.